Survival for testicular cancer is very high. Nearly all men survive their disease.

 Survival if the cancer has spread

-Researchers and doctors have use a system for trying to predict the outcome for men with testicular cancer that has spread.
-Men's outlook is defined as having good prognosis, intermediate prognosis or poor prognosis.
+Researchers and doctors use a system to try and predict the outcome for men with testicular cancer that has spread.
+Your outlook might be defined as:

 Your prognosis is worked out slightly differently, depending on whether you have: